Third Custom Rifle Build

 Once again I bought a Green Mountain Barrel for this project and as in the past their service was great.

 I had already faced off the receiver and lapped the bolt lugs so that much was out of the way.

 Problems on the 2nd rifle chamber prompted me to learn exactly what went wrong and why.
 Discussing the problem with a couple of new contacts it came to light that I had not properly adjusted my steady rest.
 In short, it simply was not holding the barrel tight enough.

 Understanding that improved things dramatically.
-So much so that on this project a fired round from the new barrel leaves the brass un-changed dimensionally except for the neck expanding enough to release the bullet.
+So much so that on this project a fired round from the new barrel leaves the brass so close to original dimensions that itís amazing for a 50 plus year old lathe.

 I did not taper the new barrel but instead turned it down to just over an inch in diameter.

 As with the 1st two rifles I once again locked this rifle into my Tipton gun